 ARTICLE III - RIGHTS OF SELLER

 3.1.
 Seller represents that under the Source Agreement, and subject to the terms of the Source Agreement, Seller has the right to purchase all or the LG from the Source.
-Seller shall use its best efforts to perform under, administer, and enforce its obligations under this Agreement and the Source Agreement, and use its best efforts with respect to any and all other rights, titles, and interests it may have or obtain to receive LG from the Source, and act as a prudent operator, each in such a manner as to provide conforming LG to Buyer as required under this Agreement; provided, however, with regard to obtainingnew and additional rights, titles, or interests to receive LG from the Source, or making capital expenditures other than for repair, maintenance or replacement of the existing Facilities, Seller shall use its best efforts in a commercially reasonable manner.
+Seller shall use its best efforts to perform under, administer, and enforce its obligations under this Agreement and the Source Agreement, and use its best efforts with respect to any and all other rights, titles, and interests it may have or obtain to receive LG from the Source, and act as a prudent operator, each in such a manner as to provide conforming LG to Buyer as required under this Agreement; provided, however, that with regard to obtaining additional rights, titles, or interests to receive LG from the Source, or making capital expenditures for additional equipment or for other purposes (other than for repair, maintenance, or replacement of the existing Facilities), Seller shall not be required to take any action that would be commercially unreasonable.

 ARTICLE IV - QUANTITIES